How do Kari’s Law and Ray Baum's act affect VoIP providers?

 What are the requirements for using E911?

 E911 is a user-established, and user-applied data point that Flowroute will need.
 The Flowroute account will house this E911 information as an optional selection.
 The crucial need to use an E911 effectively is to assign that E911 address in the Flowroute account to a specific DID.
-If the DID has the E911 applied, the next step is to ensure that the PBX using the Flowroute account knows what outbound caller ID contacted 911.
+If the DID has the E911 info applied, the next step is to ensure that the PBX using the Flowroute account uses that DID for the outbound caller ID when connecting to 911.
 If the outbound caller ID is not associated with any direct E911 address, the call will connect but seek additional information from a dropped call.

 Will Flowroute connect an E911 call if no E911 address is assigned?